DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 In the second expirement, we examined how the simple, local training LSTM model performed accross a variety of Huc12(sub-watershed) units.
 Again the model aimed to predict swe values using an LSTM model with mean_temperature and mean_precipittion as the feature inputs.

-We examined **insert number** watersheds with a variety of predominant snow types - Ephemeral, Maritime, and Montane Forest.
+We examined 534 watersheds with a variety of predominant snow types - Ephemeral, Maritime, and Montane Forest.
 Figure 1 maps the Huc12 units by snow type.

 Each individual Huc12 unit was trained using data only fromthat same Huc12 unit, and tested on later years of data using a train/test split of .67.